RadarTarget System object™ models how

 Signal carrier frequency

 Specify the carrier frequency of the signal you are reflecting from the target, as a scalar in hertz.
-The default value of this property corresponds to 300 MHz.

 Source of seed for random number generator